gatox/pysurf_fssh/README.rst

    :alt: Schematic description of the code structure
    :width: 700px

 The FSSH Plugin is based on the standard FSSH algorithm proposed by Tully plus a decoherence correction to avoid overcoherence and a velocity adjustment to conserve the total energy.
-A comprehensive using this plugin between Tully’s FSSH and Landau–Zener LZSH to study photoinduced ring-opening of 1,3-cyclohexadiene to 1,3,5-hexatriene at SF-TDDFT level can be found here_.
+A comprehensive comparison using this plugin between Tully’s FSSH and Landau–Zener LZSH to study photoinduced ring-opening of 1,3-cyclohexadiene to 1,3,5-hexatriene at SF-TDDFT level can be found here_.

 .. _here: https://pubs.acs.org/doi/10.1021/acs.jctc.4c00012